Grand Slam of Show Jumping: The trophy of the Grand Slam of Show Jumping

 The trophy of the Rolex Grand Slam, a cup made out of sterling silver with double scrolled handles was designed by the famous London jewellers Garrard that was founded in 1735.
 Standing on a silver plinth, a delicate ribbed spiral stem curves around the middle section moving up towards a tulip-shaped vessel with a lid.
 The overall height of the trophy is 45 cm and it weighs 2 kilogrammes.
 The front of the trophy is decorated with the logo of the Rolex Grand Slam, which was hand engraved.
 The trophy was designed by Corinna Pike, designer of the royal crown jewels.
-Her aim was to incorporate curved forms inspired by the natural world and achieve the highest degree of harmony in design.
-Garrard is the oldest jewellers in the world and is renowned as a jeweller who serves royalty.
-As well as designing jewellery for governments and royalty around the globe, Garrard hat also created trophies for a number of world-class sporting events – such as the Rolex Grand Slam.

-Rolex and the equestrian sport

-As the most famous partner of the equestrian sport for over half a century, Rolex is proud to be part of this historic initiative and to promote top performances in the equestrian sport even more intensively.
-Rolex has actively been supporting the equestrian sport for years, particularly the three Major shows, which together form the Grand Slam.
-This is why the organisers invited the Swiss brand to become the exclusive partner.